AlejandroLuisHC/MVC_architecture_project/README.md

 ## Prerequisites
 In this proyect it was used phpMyAdmin, with [XAMPP](https://www.apachefriends.org/) to create a local server using MariaDB.

+The database used for this project can be replicated using the provided file "Db.sql" in "resources" folder.

 ## Acknowledgments
 * Assembler Institute of Technology